 For more details about integration planning check out M&A Basics for Product Managers.
 Part III: M&A Process.

 Closing is the formal legal process of completing the acquisition.
 Depending on the situation this can include the execution of definitive agreements, conducting a shareholder meeting and proxy vote, notification of appropriate governmental agencies/stock exchanges, and the disbursement of funds.
 This step is generally not held in public.

-Concurrent with the closing the acquisition is rolled out to employees, shareholders, customers, partners, industry analysts, and press.
-Generally all hands employee meetings are held after notifications to terminated employees are conducted.
-Individual organization and tea meetings are often help after the general all hands meeting.
+Concurrent with the closing the acquisition is rolled out to employees, shareholders, customers, partners, industry analysts, and the press.
+Generally, all-hands employee meetings are held after notifications to terminated employees are conducted.
+Individual organization and team meetings are often held after the general all-hands meeting.
 Press releases are issued and industry analysts are briefed.
-Sometimes analysts are briefed before the rollout on an embargo basis – they agree not to publish anything until the public rollout date.
+Sometimes analysts are briefed before the rollout on an embargoed basis – they agree not to publish anything until the public rollout date.

 Transition is the process of executing the changes required by the integration.
 This includes mundane things like updating company signage and websites, transitioning employees to new benefit plans, updating security badges, etc. Sometimes the activities are more significant like closing office locations, divesting non-core businesses, etc. Some employees might not have been selected to continue employment with the new company, but are retained for a period of time to transition their responsibilities to other employees.

 60 to 90 days after the completion of the acquisition a post rollout assessment or retrospective is often held.
 The goal of this assessment is to identify what worked, what did not work, and how the process can be improved for the next acquisition.
 There is an old saying that “No battle plan survives the first contact with the enemy”.
 The same is true for acquisitions.
 Detailed planning and experience can help, but there are so many moving parts in an acquisition that there are always opportunities to improve.